 As of 15 February 2019, it's safe to compile the interpreter with

 -release, as all builtins check their argument count.

 Current version as of 15 February 2019 is 1.0.3 beta.

-Apart from the online port (embedded above) there are downloadable versions you can run locally:
+Apart from the online port (embedded above) you can download a source code archive to run locally.

-All are open source under the MIT license.
+All the code is open source under the MIT license.
 See inside for details.